i05nagai/memorandum/language/english_speaking.md

     * collide with
         * There was an accident this mornig.
 A bus collided with a car
 * fill
+    * fill out
+    * fill in
+        * replace
+            * to do sb else's job temporarily
+        * to write or type information on a document in spaces that are provided for it
+            * companies will encourage customers to fill in questionnaires about themselves
+            * Please print off a copy of the agreement, fill in it, sign it and send it back
+        * to do the work of sb else for a short time
+        * to tell sb sth they do not know, espl sth that happend when they were not here
+    * fill-in
+        * a person who does a job for a short period of time, for sb who is ill
     * fill something with
 * provide/offer/give
     * provide somebody with sth